nion-software/nionswift/docs/graphics.rst

     :width: 397
     :alt: Ellipse Graphic

 Holding shift while manipulating one of the anchor points will make the ellipse a perfect circle.
-To adjust the rotation of the ellipse, drag the fifth, exterior anchor point around its center point.
+To adjust the rotation of the ellipse, drag the fifth, exterior anchor point around the center point of the ellipse.
 Holding shift while rotating the graphic will snap it to intervals of 45˚.
-To move the whole graphic, click and drag from anywhere within the outer line of the ellipse.
+To move the whole graphic, click and drag from anywhere within the ellipse.

 In the Inspector Panel, you can adjust the (x,y) coordinate of the center point, the height and width of the ellipse, and the rotation of the graphic.